dewan-ahmed/dewan-ahmed.github.io/_posts/2026-03-17-devrel-measurement-paradox.md

 Now look at what happens when a developer advocate sits down for a performance review.
 The manager wants to know how many blogs they published, how many conference talks they gave, how many demos they built.
 That is the output layer.
 Then, in the same conversation, the question shifts: what was the business impact?
 Did developers adopt the product?
 Can you show community growth?
 Did your work influence pipeline?

 Two layers of accountability.
 One role.
-No other function in the company faces this combination, and almost no one talks about it openly.
+Product managers sometimes navigate a similar tension, but they operate with agreed frameworks — roadmaps, OKRs, delivery milestones — that connect their work to outcomes.
+No other individual contributor role faces this combination without an agreed model for connecting the two, and almost no one talks about it openly.

 ## "Attribution is hard for other roles too" — and why that argument misses the point

 When developer advocates raise the attribution problem, the pushback is usually some version of: "Marketing has attribution problems.
 Internal tooling has attribution problems.
 That doesn’t mean you get a free pass."

+It’s worth addressing that directly.
 That is a fair point.
 It doesn’t mean DevRel gets a free pass.
 But it also ignores the real issue.

 Marketing has attribution problems — and Marketing has MQL/SQL models, CAC tracking, and campaign attribution tools that the whole organization has agreed to use.
 The proxies are imperfect.
 They are accepted.
 Everyone knows before the quarter starts what counts and how it gets measured.